So you want to become a better person. I’m a huge believer in a simple concept that can change your life: Who you have been is not who you have to be.

 Once you have heroes, goals and motivations, you’ve got a much clearer idea of what kind of person you want to be.
 Now you need an action plan for personal growth and change.

 To that end, make another list — your final one.
 Formulate a daily routine to help you move toward your goals.
 No matter what they are, articulate what you want to do every single day to move forward.
 Whether it’s writing a page in your novel, going to the gym, or spending an hour a day growing your side gig, work toward your goals every day.

 Again — those tiny decisions today determine your tomorrow.
 Translate your goals into a set of habits and practices, and the abstract concept of who you want to be will start to take on a day-to-day reality.

 Along the way, document your progress toward becoming the future you.
 Take ten minutes every night to look back on your day.
 How did you live up to your goals?
 Are you honoring the qualities of your role models?
 Did you achieve the actions you set out to do at the beginning of the day?

 Journaling is a great way to keep your eyes on the prize.
 Perhaps most importantly, it offers the opportunity to praise yourself on a regular basis for the work you’re doing.
-When you’ve turned what it takes to be the man you want to be into a series of daily tasks, it can be easy to lose sight of progress you’re making.
+When you’ve turned what it takes to be the human you want to be into a series of daily tasks, it can be easy to lose sight of progress you’re making.
 Use your journal to acknowledge that.
-If it feels right, go ahead and identify opportunities where you could have realistically made more out of your day — but don’t beat yourself up for not being Superman.
+If it feels right, go ahead and identify opportunities where you could have realistically made more out of your day — but don’t beat yourself up for not being a superhero.
 Being honest and recognizing your progress is a powerful and organic way to boost your self-awareness and your self-esteem.